-Stage IPlease answer these four questions in a 1-2 page document to enter the DARE Competition at Stage I. Be sure to include the names of all students on the participating team for this business and their contact emails.
+Stage IPlease answer these four questions in a 1-2 page document to enter the Stony Brook Entrepreneurs Challenge at Stage I. Be sure to include the names of all students on the participating team for this business and their contact emails.

 Create a 10 minute PowerPoint presentation for your business on the 5 topics below.
 Presentation times are reserved 1 week before the scheduled date and confirmed via email.
 You should bring at least 5 printed copies of your presentation for the judges and dress in appropriate business attire on your presentation date.